Microchip-MPLAB-Harmony/core_apps_pic32cz_ca8x_ca9x/readme.md

 ---
 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Harmony 3 driver and system service application examples for PIC32CZ CA family
+# Harmony 3 driver,system services and RTOS application examples for PIC32CZ CA family

 MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC® microcontroller and microprocessor devices.
 Refer to the following links for more information.